MSSV MISSION STATEMENT

 All materials are provided by MSSV without charge to the schools.
 Working arrangements are designed to fit the needs of the science teachers at each school.
 Generally, a schedule of topics for academic year is chosen to complement the regular classroom instruction.

 The program has received financial support from several business organization and professional societies.
 The program originally received technical support from the founding organization at Northeastern University in Boston although we are now an independent Maine-based non-profit corporation.

 MSSV is continually searching for additional volunteers.
-We need people with a strong background and experiences in some scientific area and the ability to schedule a few hours a week during school hours.
-Generally this description fits retired scientist and engineers.
-We have a few volunteers who work full time but are released by their employers for a few hours of classroom participation.
+We need people with strong backgrounds in scientific, engineering, or medical areas and the ability to schedule a few hours a month during and after school hours.